 We study OCR at A Level, which consists of three units: Philosophy, Ethics and Buddhism.

-Last year our students took their religious studies examination at the end of Year 10 and achieved 86% A*-C, with 41% achieving either an A* or an A. From 2017 onwards, this examination will take place at the end of Year 11 alongside their other examinations.
+Last year our students took their religious studies examination at the end of Year 10 and achieved 86% A*-C, with 41% achieving either an A* or an A. From 2017 until the summer of 2019, this examination will take place at the end of Year 11 alongside their other examinations.
+For current Year 8 students, this examination will take place at the end of Year 10.
 All students sit the R.S.
 GCSE full course examination (approximately 250 students).
 We study Edexcel Religious Studies B (1RBO), with Unit 1 being ‘Religion and Ethics’ from a Muslim perspective (1RBO/1C) and Unit 2 being ‘Religion, Peace and Conflict’ from a Christian perspective (1RBO/2B).
 As part of this course students study the beliefs and practices of Christianity and Islam and apply their views to a wide range of ethical subjects relevant in the modern day.

 Our Foundation course comprises a range of units which either focus on a world religion (such as Christianity, Islam and Buddhism) or are a thematic study which cover a wide range of world religions (such as our unit called ‘What are festivals all about?’ and the unit ‘What would you choose?’).
 By the end of Foundation, students be able to explain some key beliefs of all six of the world religions, evaluate a range of statements, persuasively justify their own point of view and show an awareness of diversity within Christianity and Islam.